DaVisLab/TopoEmbedding/README.md

 ## Pipeline
 The repository mainly consist of three folders: **data**, **js**, and **python**.

-**data** contains 1000 handwritten digits (100 images per digit), which are the subset of the original famous MINST dataset to perform the analysis and visualization.
+**data** folder contains 1000 handwritten digits (100 images per digit), which are the subset of the original famous MINST dataset to perform the analysis and visualization.

-**js** includes the javascripts file that implements the main functionality of the TopoEmbedding interface.
+**js** folder includes the javascripts file that implements the main functionality of the TopoEmbedding interface.

-**python** includes the python scripts that do the computation for the persistence analysis pipeline.
+**python** folder includes the python scripts that do the computation for the persistence analysis pipeline.

 To run the scripts, following libraries need to be installed:

-*csv*: library for reading and writing .csv files *json*: library for reading and writing .json files *meshio*: library for reading and writing mesh format *giotto-tda*:  high-performance topological machine learning toolbox in Python built on top of [scikit-learn] *matplotlib*: a comprehensive library for creating static, animated, and interactive visualizations in Python *scipy*: open-source software for mathematics, science, and engineering.
+*csv*: library for reading and writing .csv files

+*json*: library for reading and writing .json files

+*meshio*: library for reading and writing mesh format

+*giotto-tda*:  high-performance topological machine learning toolbox in Python built on top of [scikit-learn]

+*matplotlib*: a comprehensive library for creating static, animated, and interactive visualizations in Python

+*scipy*: open-source software for mathematics, science, and engineering.

-*persim*:  a Python package for many tools used in analyzing Persistence Diagrams *sklearn*: a free machine learning library for Python.
+*persim*:  a Python package for many tools used in analyzing Persistence Diagrams

+*sklearn*: a free machine learning library for Python.